simonadamprog/dependency-analyzer/README.md

 ---

-## Gradle Plugin to analyze dependencies of a project structure.
+## This is a Gradle Plugin to analyze dependency graph of a project structure.

 ---